vipulnaik/diet-exercise-health/profile-information/health-profile.md

 # Health profile

-Last major update: December 9, 2024
+Last major update: December 18, 2024 (this mostly entailed a reordering of sections and addition of notes on future sections to write)

-Last pass of full document review (with updates and corrections where needed): December 16, 2024

-This is the health profile for Vipul Naik.
+This is the health profile for Vipul Naik, an adult male in his late 30s (born 1986).
 It is updated periodically.
 It does not include details of specific events/incidents; these are generally recorded in their own respective files.
 Links to the most recent and/or relevant incidents are included here.

 When updating this document: